wp-plugins/stop-sopa-ireland/readme.txt

 Tested up to: 3.3.1
 Stable tag: trunk

-This plugin adds a banner to your site leting people know your support of the stop SOPA Ireland campaign
+This plugin adds a banner to your site letting people know your support of the stop SOPA Ireland campaign

 == Description ==